 A degree in I/O Psychology also qualifies a person for many jobs in peripheral areas such as human resources, training and development, labor relations, and compensation functions.
 These fields are experiencing above-average growth as well, with a 17% increase in positions between 2006 and 2016.

 Candidates for admission to the PhD program should have either a bachelor's or a master's degree in psychology, management, business or in a closely related field.
 Students entering with a bachelor's degree will earn a master's degree (modified from the terminal MA offered by the Department of Psychology) during their progression through the doctoral program.
-Applicants must submit the PhD application form; transcripts of all undergraduate and graduate course work; verbal, quantitative, and analytical writing scores on the Graduate Record Examination; three letters of recommendation; and a personal statement.
+Applicants must submit the PhD application form; official transcripts of all undergraduate and graduate course work; verbal, quantitative, and analytical writing scores on the Graduate Record Examination; three letters of recommendation; and a personal statement.
 The personal statement should demonstrate a clear, well-articulated understanding of the expectations and responsibilities of graduate training in industrial and organizational psychology, strong career motivation, and indication of research interests.

 Apply here for the PhD program in Industrial/Organizational Psychology.